preston/space_elevator/README.md

 # space_elevator - The ActionCable Client for Ruby

-space_elevator is a _client_ for integrating a ruby application with a remote ActionCable-based backend provided by a Rails 5 application or compatible framework.
+space_elevator is a _client_ for integrating a ruby application with a remote ActionCable-based backend provided by a Rails 7 (or recent) application or compatible framework.
 It allows for subscription and publication to multiple _channels_ simultaneously, features automatic message routing to subscription-specific handlers, and supports eavesdropping on wire-level messages, allowing you to harness the power of WebSockets and receive push notifications in your own Ruby applications!

 ## Installation